Using Executive Summaries for Travel Writing Success

 Here’s how I create and use executive summaries before I take a trip:

-About 5-6 months before I travel to my destination I create my executive summaries while I’m researching each destination that interests me.
+About 5-6 months before I travel to my destination I create my executive summaries while I’m researching each destination.

-I research the countries and cities I plan on visiting and write down copious lists of potential story ideas and potential target magazines for these stories.
-Using the Internet and guidebooks, I research each destination.
+Using the Internet and guidebooks, I research the countries and cities I plan on visiting.
+I write down copious lists of potential story ideas and potential target magazines for these stories.

-I scour the Internet, copying and pasting details of the most interesting tourist attractions onto a master list.
-This is the information that is placed on what I call “Executive Summaries”.
+First, I scour the Internet, copying details of the most interesting tourist attractions onto a master list.
+This is list is what I call “Executive Summaries”.

 I’m always surprised how many additional attractions I find using guidebooks.
 The Internet is not the all-seeing oracle that many believe it to be!
-There’s always some important attractions missing.
+There are always some important attractions missing.

-Once the executive summaries are complete, I create query letters for the places that look the most promising.
+Once my executive summaries are complete, I create query letters for the places and attractions that look the most promising.
 Then I fire out my queries en masse.
-I’ll blitz out query letters to hundreds of magazines over 3 to 4 weeks.
+I’ll blitz out these query letters to hundreds of magazines over 3 to 4 weeks.

 This is a sophisticated system, and I'm really experienced at using it.
 However, for beginners, it can be an intimidating project.
 The idea of pitching and selling stories before you travel is a difficult concept to grasp, even for veteran travel writers.